piratefsh/piratefsh.github.io/_posts/2014-12-16-freelance.md

 * __[Code Equality](http://codeequality.org)__ - <small>Website for a coding education non-profit I help run.
 Built on Jekyll and Bootstrap.</small>
 * __[Cafehop KL](http://cafehopmy.github.io)__ - <small>A project mapping cafes in Malaysia.
 Built on Angular and Bootstrap.
 Work-in-progress. <a href="https://github.com/CafehopMY/cafehopmy.github.io">Github repo</a>.</small>
 * __[Creative Tech Camp](http://creativetechcamp.com)__ - <small>Website for a coding education for children.
 Built on Jekyll and Bootstrap.</small>
-* __[Urbean Cafe, KL](http://urbeankl.github.io/)__ - <small>Website for a local coffeehouse and restaurant.
+* __[Urbean Cafe](http://urbeankl.github.io/)__ - <small>Website for a local coffeehouse and restaurant.
 Built on Jekyll.</small>
 <!-- * __[Fasspay](http://beta.fasspay.com/)__ - <small>Corporate site for a local mobile payment company.
 Built on Wordpress with Susy.</small> -->

 I also do graphic [design](http://www.behance.net/piratefsh) work, both standalone graphics and also for the web.

 Do get in touch with me at [sherminn.chong@gmail.com](mailto:sherminn.chong@gmail.com) if you need a front-end web developer for any of the web things mentioned above.
-I'm also all for working on front-end work for open-source projects, just let me know :)
+I'm also all for working on open-source projects, just let me know :)